 Volunteer Nepal in Action: Lost in Translation?

 In addition to the volunteers through Volunteer Nepal, each year Nepal Orphans Home receives numerous visitors.
-2015 was the third year that the NOH children and ARAMCO children from a private Saudi Arabian school spent a memorable day together learning about each other’s culture and developing friendships.
+For example, in the summer of 2015 for the third year the NOH children and ARAMCO children from a private Saudi Arabian school spent a memorable day together learning about each other’s culture and developing friendships.

 The ARAMCO students in red t-shirts and their NOH friends